 Learn how to automatically update your lists, providing up to date content for your users.*

-This article explain how list rules work, and how to set them up to drive dynamic lists.
+This article explains how list rules work and how to set them up to drive dynamic lists.

 - What are list rules?

 - How to set up a list rule

 - How to search for a rule value

 - How to duplicate rules within a list